-In returning to the workforce we often feel we are lacking in some or many areas and instead of starting the process we ebb back into the comfort zone of what we know.
-However, what parents once knew is now merely a false existence.
+When getting back to work after our children start school, we often feel we are lacking in some or many areas.
+Instead of starting the process of getting back into the workforce, we ebb back into the comfort zone of what we know.

-There are no longer any babies, toddlers or other wee people that require our attention.
-Our children have made a huge quantum leap to go from kinder, preschool, reception to school or even going from primary to high school.
+What parents once knew is now merely a false existence – there are no longer any babies, toddlers or other wee people that require our constant attention.
+Our children have made a huge quantum leap to go from kinder or preschool to school or even going from primary to high school.
 As parents we need to be prepared to take similar quantum leaps as we contemplate a return to the job market, no matter how uncomfortable it feels.

 So how can we get our career mojo back?

-The next thing I do is get a blank sheet of paper and write out all of my skills.
-I usually start with those that come to mind the quickest, remembering there is no right or wrong.
-I often start and write as many skills as I can.
-I then leave it for a few days and then come back and write some more.
-By doing this, I can start to regain an understanding of who I am.
+Step 2.
+Get a blank sheet of paper and write out all of your skills.
+Start with those that come to mind the quickest, remembering there is no right or wrong.
+Write as many skills as you can.
+Then leave it for a few days and then come back and write some more.
+By doing this, you can start to regain an understanding of who you are.

 Step 3.
 We encourage parents who are at the cross roads of their career to start a journal – write some notes, just get it out.
 How you feel, where you might like to head.